 Open the Tor Browser and navigate to the .onion address for the SecureDrop Source Interface you wish to make a submission to.
 The page should look similar to the screenshot below, although it will probably have a logo specific to the organization you are submitting to.

-Learn how to disable it link in the warning banner and a message
+Learn how to set it to high link in the warning banner and a

+Slider.
 Follow the instructions and the page should refresh automatically.
-Note that
+Note

 The page should now look similar to the screenshot below.
 If this is the first